nikhilbisht-thomann/essential-common-utils/README.md

 ## **Contributing**

 Contributions are welcome!
-If you’d like to report a bug, suggest a feature, or contribute to the codebase, feel free to open an issue or submit a pull request.
+If you'd like to report a bug, suggest a feature, or contribute to the codebase, feel free to open an issue or submit a pull request.

 ---